 Soft Hit Practice Baseballs

 Remember that scene from The Sandlot when Dennis Leary clocks his stepson in the eye with a baseball?
 Sure, it’s hilarious ⏤ but Smalls also wouldn’t have needed that ribeye to keep the swelling down if they’d been tossing one of these instead.
-Soft Hit practice balls are official-size (9-inch) lightweight poly foam training baseballs that won’t hurt or knock out any teeth.
+Soft Hit practice balls are official-size (nine-inch) lightweight poly foam training baseballs that won’t hurt or knock out any teeth.
 Kids will feel more comfortable getting in front of grounders or crowding the plate, and they’ll be much less of a need for a “there’s no crying in baseball” speech.
 They come in yellow or white, 12 for $30.

 SKLZ Hit-A-Way Softball Swing Trainer

 Think of this hit-a-way trainer as tetherball, but with a softball on the line.
 It lets future Jenny Finches take up to 500 cuts per hour, working on swing/stance mechanics, timing, and hand-eye coordination.
-Even better: dad doesn’t have to chase down a bucket full of balls.
+Even better: dad doesn’t have to chase down a bucket full of baseballs.
 It also comes in a baseball version, attaches to any tree or pole with Velcro, and is small enough to take to the park in a backpack.

 Franklin MLB 2-in-1 Pitch Target & Return Trainer Set

 The easiest way for pitchers to practice hitting the strike zone: throw a lot of pitches.
-And that’s much easier when the ball bounces right back.
+And that’s much easier when the baseball bounces right back.
 The Franklin 2-in-1, however, does more than that.
 While one side is a traditional ball returner, the other rocks a silk-screened catcher and patented ball collection system.
 Throw a strike and the ball disappears into a bag.
 When all the balls disappear, the batter is out.
 And your Nolan Ryan gets to do it again.

 SwingAway Hitting Machine

-A combination of the Softball Swing Trainer and the 2-in-1 Pitch Target, this fold-up hitting machine used by the pros lets players build muscle memory by practicing their swing over and over ⏤ and then over again some more.
+A combination of the Softball Swing Trainer and the 2-in-1 Pitch Target, this fold-up baseball hitting machine used by the pros lets players build muscle memory by practicing their swing over and over ⏤ and then over again some more.
 It reportedly provides the feel of hitting live pitches, the balls can be positioned anywhere in the strike zone, and the training mat teaches how to hit different pitch locations.
 Also, it’s perfect for when none of Junior’s friends are around.